 Since the first ovarian cancer study documenting talc’s risk was published in the The Lancet in 1971, there are have been 20+ additional studies linking the use of talcum powders to increased ovarian cancer risk.
 Today, in addition to the IARC, the American Cancer Society also considers intimate (genital area) talc use a risk factor.
 Despite the findings of the scientific community, talc labels still do not warn about the risk.

 In its early stages, ovarian cancer symptoms can be confused with the symptoms of other common illnesses such as abdominal bloating, indigestion and nausea.
 Late-stage symptoms include persistent abdominal pain, bloating, cramping, long bouts of constipation, pain or pressure on the bladder, frequent urination, and loss of appetite/general fatigue.

 The main manufactures of talcum powders include Colgate-Palmolive, Johnson & Johnson, or ‘J & J’, and France-based Imerys.

-You might have a legal claim if you’ve used talcum products over a minimum 10-year period, are between the ages of 30 and 65, have no family history of breast or ovarian cancer, no positive results for BRCA1 or BRCA2 gene testing, and a current mesothelioma or ovarian cancer diagnosis.
+You might have a legal claim if you’ve used talcum products over a minimum 10-year period, are between the ages of 30 and 65, have no family history of breast or ovarian cancer, no positive results for BRCA1 or BRCA2 gene testing, and current mesothelioma or ovarian cancer diagnosis.
 The Dunken Law Approach is hyper client-focused: with our high-touch client concierge platform you’ll receive regular litigation updates, customized content to explain the mass tort process, and proactive communication.
-Speak to one of our knowledgeable case management specialists and receive a free legal consultation.
-Use the form on this page to get started.
+Get in touch with our mass tort litigation attorney and receive a free legal consultation!